KiandaBPM/docs/content/docs/platform/rules/files/create-a-file-anonymous.md

 ### User tip ![Target icon](/images/05.png)

 - When sharing an anonymous link with someone, use the send email rule and attach the link in the body of the email.
 Make sure to generate the link before sending the email.
 - To make the rule versatile with setting the duration time, create a text box or a number field and select it in the **Link duration in hours** field.
+This way you can set the expiry of the link every time you create one.

 ### What’s next ![Idea icon](/images/18.png)